Learn / Blog / Article

-We’ve written other articles on website feedback, troubleshooting using surveys, post-event survey questions, and even general survey questions before, but here we wanted to round up all of our best customer feedback questions in one place.
-Use them to survey your customers and find out what they like, and what they still need, from you.
+We’ve written other articles on website feedback, customer satisfaction survey questions, troubleshooting using surveys, post-event survey questions, and even general survey questions, but here we wanted to round up all of our best customer feedback questions in one place.
+Use them to survey your customers and find out what they like, and what they still need from you.

 Build and send a survey today 🔥

-Use Hotjar to build your survey, place it on your website or send it via email, and get the customer insight you need to grow your business.
+Use Hotjar to build your survey and get the customer insight you need to grow your business.

 28 customer feedback questions

-Here is a list of 28 customer feedback questions we recommend you use to get closer to your customers and their needs.
-Keep reading past the list if you want to know more about why or when you should ask each one.
+Here is a list of 28 customer feedback questions we recommend you ask to get closer to your customers and their needs.
+Keep reading past the list to learn more about why or when you should ask each type of question.

 How would you describe yourself in one sentence?